 Conclusion

-In a perfect world, the DOE would provide a 100% design package, complete with all necessary drawings, bills of material, and load calculations.
+In a perfect world, the DOE would provide a 100% design package, complete with all necessary drawings, bill of materials, and load calculations.
 However, this is rarely the case.
 The responsibility often falls on the installer to provide detailed submittals that meet the DOE’s high standards.

 Contractors bidding on DOE projects need to be prepared for this rigorous process.
 Understanding why the DOE requires such detailed submittals can help contractors better prepare their packages, avoid rejections, and successfully complete their projects.